Russia rejects UK claim of trying to replace Ukraine leader

 The U.S. has mounted an aggressive campaign in recent months to unify its European allies against a new Russian invasion of Ukraine.
 The White House called the U.K. government assessment “deeply concerning” and said it stands with the duly elected Ukrainian government.

-“This kind of plotting is deeply concerning,” National Security Council spokeswoman Emily Horne said.
-“The Ukrainian people have the sovereign right to determine their own future, and we stand with our democratically-elected partners in Ukraine.”
+“The Ukrainian people have the sovereign right to determine their own future, and we stand with our democratically-elected partners in Ukraine,” National Security Council spokeswoman Emily Horne said.

 The assessment came as President Joe Biden spent Saturday at the presidential retreat Camp David outside of Washington huddling with his senior national security team about the Ukraine situation.
 A White House official said the discussions included efforts to de-escalate the situation with diplomacy and deterrence measures being coordinated closely with allies and partners, including security assistance to Ukraine.